Tofino: The Ocean Is Calling And I Must Go

 A Road Trip to the Gateway of the Sahara

-The sun painted the golden sand in beauteous shades of bright orange and gentle pink.
-My scarf protected my head, shielding it from the fieriness of the midday sun.
-We travelled through the Erg Chebbi dunes at a desert pace.
-My legs dangled on each sides of his rib cage, 6 feet from the yellow sea of sand.
-He wasn’t the cushiest ride, but I couldn’t criticize – I was the one sitting on his back.
-His hoofs softly brushed the sun-scorched sand.
-His lashes were lengthy and thick.
-Sometimes he’d turn towards me, requesting a scratch on his long wool neck.
-His name was Africa.
-An athletic and elegant 21-year-old dromedary, worker of the desert.
+The sun painted the golden sand in beautiful shades of bright orange and gentle pink.
+My scarf protected my head, shielding it from the intensity of the midday sun.
+We traveled through the Erg Chebbi dunes at a leisurely pace.
+My legs dangled on each side of his rib cage, six feet above the yellow sea of sand.
+He wasn’t the most comfortable ride, but I couldn’t complain—I was the one sitting on his back.
+His hooves softly brushed the sun-scorched sand.
+His lashes were long and thick.
+Sometimes he would turn towards me, requesting a scratch on his long woolen neck.
+His name was Africa, an athletic and elegant 21-year-old dromedary, a worker of the desert.

 Day 1: Marrakech to Zagora

 We could have rented a car and done the drive ourselves since the roads are well-maintained and fairly easy to navigate.
-But to be able to safely make the most of this trip, we chose to hire a local driver.
-We met Hocine, a young, knowledgeable and hard working Berber who was going to chauffeur us on our journey to Ouarzazate.
+However, to ensure a safe and enjoyable trip, we chose to hire a local driver.
+We were introduced to Hocine, a young, knowledgeable, and hardworking Berber who would be our chauffeur on our journey to Ouarzazate.

-We left Marrakech early in the morning and headed south towards Zagora.
-The two Kasbahs we visited were as impressive as the drive itself.
-The winding road through the Atlas was stunning, with earthy mountains and vast dunes forming the view, and a variety of fruit trees such as olives, oranges, lemons, dates and figs colouring the lunar landscape.
-Berger and their goats were seen climbing the mountains in search of a meal, accidentally throwing rocks on the paved road.
-I glimpsed at men travelling long distances on donkeys, artists selling handmade pottery and crafts, and vendors selling fossils and mineral rocks from the Atlas.
+We set off from Marrakech early in the morning, heading south towards Zagora.
+The two Kasbahs we visited along the way were just as impressive as the drive itself.
+The winding road through the Atlas Mountains was breathtaking, with its earthly peaks and vast dunes forming a stunning backdrop.
+The lunar landscape was adorned with a variety of fruit trees, such as olives, oranges, lemons, dates, and figs, adding vibrant colors to the scenery.
+We even spotted Berbers and their goats climbing the mountains, searching for a meal and occasionally causing rocks to tumble onto the paved road.
+As we traveled, I caught glimpses of men riding donkeys for long distances, artists showcasing their handmade pottery and crafts, and vendors selling fascinating fossils and mineral rocks from the Atlas region.

-As we travelled through the High Atlas Mountains, Hocine explained that the name Berber was attributed to the oldest known inhabitants of the Barbary Coast of North Africa.
-The term comes from the Greek bárbaros, used to refer to any foreigner, and which is the root of the derogatory term barbarian.
-He continued informing that Berbers prefer to call themselves Imazighen, which means “Free People” in the indigenous Tamazight language.
+As we journeyed through the High Atlas Mountains, Hocine enlightened us about the origin of the term “Berber.”
+It was historically attributed to the earliest inhabitants of the Barbary Coast of North Africa.
+The term itself derived from the Greek word “bárbaros,” which originally referred to any foreigner and later became the root of the derogatory term “barbarian.”
+Hocine further shared that the Berbers prefer to call themselves Imazighen, which translates to “Free People” in the indigenous Tamazight language.

 Day 2: Sunrise camel trek in Zagora